Apostle Islands Family Paddle and Hike

 DAY 1: Your trip begins at our Little Sand Bay Base Camp.
 Your family will learn how to set up camp, go over safety issues, and begin to explore this area full of beautiful hemlock and cedar trees.
 Your guides will provide an orientation to sea kayaking and our 24-foot Voyageur canoes.
 After dinner you'll get to know your trip mates and make s'mores around the campfire.

 DAY 2: Enjoy a hot cup of coffee or cocoa with breakfast, then set out for another day of adventure.
-Options include paddling out to explore the skeleton of the famous Fedora shipwreck near Buffalo Bay or paddling to the wetlands of Bark Bay Slough, which opens into the vastness of Lake Superior.
+Options include paddling out to explore the skeleton of the famous Fedora shipwreck near Buffalo Bay or paddling through the wetlands of Bark Bay Slough.
 WI staff will lead structured activities for the children throughout the day and evening.

 DAY 4: Pack up camp and have breakfast before one final adventure.
 Enjoy a picnic lunch as you bid adieu to new friends.